m8ryx/geotrocities/README.md

 Modified the Lambda function so that it could see the dest_email attribute I added to the IoT template

 The function already had that, just didn't read the parameter

+#### Lambda function ideas

+get_clicks - return how many clicks have been received in total

+read dynamo and get a count

 ### SES